Chart Color Schemes

 Educational attainment in Petrie aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 20.3%, significantly lower than Greater Brisbane's average of 30.5%.
-Bachelor degrees are the most common, at 14.4%, followed by postgraduate qualifications (3.4%) and graduate diplomas (2.5%).
-Vocational credentials are prevalent among residents aged 15+, with 40.1% holding such qualifications, including advanced diplomas (11.6%) and certificates (28.5%).
+Bachelor degrees are the most common at 14.4%, followed by postgraduate qualifications (3.4%) and graduate diplomas (2.5%).
+Vocational credentials are prevalent, with 40.1% of residents aged 15 and above holding them, including advanced diplomas (11.6%) and certificates (28.5%).
 Educational participation is high, with 29.2% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education